Throwback Thursday: Seahawks regain form — and running game — in prime-time win vs. Cardinals

 The score came on third down, when Edmonds broke wide open into the back of the end zone with the Seahawks blowing their pass coverage, with Adams — who had come on a blitz — appearing to turn in confusion as Edmonds made the catch.

-Seattle then was forced to punt and the game appeared in danger of slipping away.
+The Seahawks were forced to punt and the game appeared in danger of slipping away.

-In two plays, Seattle’s defense made sure it didn’t.
+In two plays, the Seahawks’ defense made sure it didn’t.

 On first down from the 14, Adams blitzed and forced Murray into a grounding call that moved the ball back to the 2.